m01ali/Coding-Quiz_Solution/README.md

 # Coding Quiz Solutions

-The repository contains solutions for the coding quiz. of the attached coding quiz.
-The optional Iris machine-learning task is intentionally omitted per the request.
+The repository contains solutions of the attached coding quiz.

 ## Included functions